X

 To restore your backup, log into your hosting account and access cPanel.
 If you’re not sure where to find it, contact your support team.
 It’s usually under your hosting plan.

-This will take you to a new screen where you’ll find backup otpions.
-Now depending on your web host and the plan you’ve chosen, you may see different options here.
+This will take you to a new screen where you’ll find backup options.
+Now, depending on your web host and chosen plan, you may see different options here.

-Some web hosts automatically take backups for you and you’ll find them here.
-With others, you need to manaully request for a full backup.
+Some web hosts automatically take backups for you, and you’ll find them here.
+With others, you need to manually request a full backup.

-In the same page, you’ll see restore options.
-You can choose to restore a directory or a databse.
+On the same page, you’ll see restore options.
+You can choose to restore a directory or a database.

-To restore the database, there’s an option labelled Restore a MySQL database backup.
+To restore the database, there’s an option labeled Restore a MySQL database backup.
 Under this, click on Choose File.

 You can now select your *.sql file backup/export and click on the Upload button.